 Be aware that these are not the only roles that assign appropriate access rights and permissions to perform the above-mentioned actions.
 The roles listed above are the minimum requirements necessary to run the migration.

-Keep in mind that the program will always check if the accounts used to connect to the source or target server have all the necessary roles.
-If not, it will attempt to assign the missing roles, which may require providing credentials of another account.
-This account must be assigned the Global administrator role (or must belong to the Organization Management role group if you're configuring a connection to the source Exchange server via EWS).
+The program will always check if the account used to connect to the source Exchange server has all the necessary roles.
+If not, it will attempt to assign the missing roles, which may require providing credentials of another account that must belong to the Organization Management role group.

 You can also create a user account from scratch and assign all the necessary roles to this account yourself.